-10.2.1.
 Calls to board meetings, other than those immediately preceding and following the annual meeting, shall be sent to the directors at least fifteen (15) days prior to the date of the meeting.

-10.2.2.
-Board meetings can be held with shorter notice or without any notice subject to approval by all the directors.
-In such instances, the minutes shall reflect the decision and include the written acceptance or each director.
+Board meetings can be held at shorter notice subject to approval by all the directors and in accordance with the CBA Board Meeting Policy.

-10.2.3.
-Board of Director Meetings can also be held by mail.
-In this case, the Executive Director shall send a list of all topics requiring a decision and a ballot to each director either by registered mail, fax or e-mail.
-A quorum of seven (7) as provided for under section 10.4.2. is required and shall be established by the number of ballots returned by registered mail, fax or e-mail to the indicated address within fifteen (15) days of receipt.
-A majority vote is sufficient to carry a decision.
-All original documents shall be maintained at the head office by the authorized person.
-The directors shall, at the last board meeting prior to the annual meeting, appoint a supervisory committee that will certify the results for presentation at the annual meeting.

-10.2.4.
-During Board of Directors meetings, Directors who are unable to attend the meeting can be contacted by phone or fax to register their vote on any issue.
-Votes by written proxy will be permitted.
-Written, representative proxy votes will be accepted.

-10.3.
 Executive Committee Meetings

-10.3.1.
-Calls to Executive Committee meetings shall be mailed to committee members at least fifteen (15) days prior to the date of the meeting.
+Calls to Executive Committee meetings shall be e-mailed to committee members at least five (5) days prior to the date of the meeting.

-10.3.2.
-Committee meetings can be held with shorter notice or without any notice subject to approval by all members.
-In such instances, the minutes shall reflect the decision and include the written acceptance of each director.
+Committee meetings can be held at shorter notice subject to approval by all members.
+In such instances, the minutes shall reflect the decision and include the acceptance of each director.

 Quorum

-10.4.1.
-The quorum for annual or general meetings shall be twentyfive (25) voting members.
+The quorum for annual or general meetings shall be twenty-five (25) voting members.

-10.4.2.
 The quorum for Board of Director meetings shall be seven (7).